• ATILF - CNRS

 • Subscription Information

-The newspaper is a notable example of French Revolutionary populism, and Marat frequently ran into trouble with the authorities in the earlier days of the newspaper’s publication for his criticism of those in power.
-Printing of the journal was suspended on numerous occasions, often due to the fact that Marat had gone into hiding.
-The newspaper was named Le publiciste parisien for its first five issues, but Marat changed the name to L’Ami du peuple in the sixth issue.
-This name remained with the newspaper until the end of its print run, when Marat was elected to the National Convention.
-Marat would go on to publish other newspapers, under different titles, until his death at the hands of Charlotte Corday on July 13, 1793.
+Jean-Paul Marat’s newspapers are a notable example of French Revolutionary populism.
+Marat frequently ran into trouble with the authorities in the earlier days of the newspapers’ publication for his criticism of those in power.
+Printing of the journals was suspended on numerous occasions, often due to the fact that Marat had gone into hiding.
+He called the newspaper Le publiciste parisien for its first five issues, but changed the name to L’Ami du peuple in the sixth issue.
+This name remained with the newspaper until Marat was elected to the National Convention.
+He went on to publish the newspaper under other titles, most notably the Journal de la République française and Le Publiciste de la République française, until his death at the hands of Charlotte Corday on July 13, 1793.

 These digital texts have not been checked systematically for accuracy.
 Additionally, some unrecognizable characters have not been keyed by our data entry contractor and have instead been identified in the text with a TEI “gap” tag.
 These errors will be corrected, where possible, in the future as a part of ARTFL’s ongoing database maintenance.
-In order to access the page images and verify the contents of the electronic edition, please click on the hyperlinked page numbers that appear throughout the text.
-(5/2012)
+In order to access the page.
+(3/2017)

 Humanities Division Wordmark